sveltejs/kit/documentation/docs/30-advanced/30-link-options.md

 We can control this behaviour with the `data-sveltekit-preload-data` attribute, which can have one of two values:

-- `"hover"` means that preloading will start if the mouse comes to a rest over a link
+- `"hover"` means that preloading will start if the mouse comes to a rest over a link.
+On mobile, preloading begins on `touchstart`
 - `"tap"` means that preloading will start as soon as a `touchstart` or `mousedown` event is registered

-> On mobile, links with `"hover"` will preload on `touchstart`.

 The default project template has a `data-sveltekit-preload-data="hover"` attribute applied to the `<body>` element in `src/app.html`, meaning that every link is preloaded on hover by default: